Geri is an online writer who enjoys researching science, psychology, and the modern world.

-Vegetarianism is by no means a new “thing,” though it might seem that way due to the fact that it is perceived as something of a trend or a “cool” thing to do in recent years.
-However, the practice of vegetarianism has been around for hundreds and possibly, thousands of years.
-It was practiced by different people in different parts of the world and a few examples include: Buddhists, Hindus, and the Ancient Greco Romans.
+Contrary to popular belief, vegetarianism is not a modern idea even if it seems that way.
+Recent years have seen this diet surge in popularity.
+However, the practice of vegetarianism has been around for hundreds, and possibly even thousands of years.
+It was practiced by different people in different parts of the world; a few examples include Buddhists, Hindus, and the ancient Greco-Romans.

 It is easy to understand why Buddhists and Hindus stayed away from meat but what prompted the ancient Greeks and Romans to do the same?
 Their reason wasn’t religious but rather, it was based on the age-old argument about what justice was due animals.
 Oftentimes, modern people assume that the omnivore diet was the diet of choice back then but a closer look at history reveals a different story.
 Added to that, philosophers from ancient times had the fiercest debates that do not seemed to be centered on diet but were really more about justice and who deserved it.
 It is interesting to note that this debate continues until now and in order to know which way the debate will go, it is important to know what was said about this in the past.

 So some of the ancient Greeks and Romans were vegetarian but what exactly did they eat?
 Back then, the Greeks and Romans would usually look to vegetables, fruits, and cereals to make up the bulk of their diet.
 In fact, most of what they ate usually came from their own gardens.